-An interview on BBC Radio Jersey based on material on this course
+An interview on BBC Radio Jersey

 Phil Gould talks with Sara Palmer on her lunchtime talk show on BBC Radio Jersey.
 He explains how to complain effectively without getting embarrassed.
 They discuss how to complain effectively so that other people take you more seriously, and how to respond when under pressure more gracefully, honestly and speak with integrity rather than preparing for a conflict or argument.